jakubbuj/AlienGrades/README.md

 2. Develop a regression tree algorithm.
 3. Implement Random Forests, a state-of-the-art machine learning method.
 4. Produce accurate predictions about unobserved data using Random Forests.

+# How to use the app
+1. Create a JavaFX project in an IDE of your choice.
+2. Copy the source folder to your IDE's directory.
+3. Run the program by executing HelloApplication.java
+4. After a window loads, you can choose which information you want to display, and a type of chart in which you'd like to view the data in (if applicable).
+5. Certain data can, or has to be filtered in order to display a graph.
+6. Go back to the selection menu by clicking the "Go back" button in the bottom left corner of the window.